United Front of Ethiopian Federalist and Confederalist Forces: Nine-group alliance

 The alliance was named the United Front of Ethiopian Federalist and Confederalist Forces.

 On 31 January 2022 the ARDUF announced that it was distancing itself from the United Front of Ethiopian Federalist and Confederalist Forces after accusing Tigrayan forces of killing civilians in the Afar region.

 On 19 October 2022, the BPLM signed a peace agreement with the regional government and left the coalition.

 During the Ethiopia–Tigray peace agreement, the TPLF agreed to "Refrain from aiding and abetting, supporting, or collaborating with any armed or subversive group in any part of the country."

 On 22 December 2022, over 300 members of the Kimant Democratic Party were arrested by Amhara regional authorities after their leaders facilitated a talk with the government in which they discussed the peaceful surrender of the group and the participation of its members in the integration training provided by the government.

 Aims

 The alliance stated that its aim was to "dismantle Abiy's government by force or by negotiations, and then form a transitional authority."

 Reactions

-Gedion Timotheos, the Ethiopian Minister of Justice, called the 5 November announcement of the nine-group alliance a "publicity stunt" and claimed that some of the participating groups were "not really organisations that have any traction".
+Gedion Timotheos, the Ethiopian Minister of Justice, called the announcement of the nine-group alliance on 5 November 2021 a "publicity stunt" and claimed that some of the participating groups were "not really organisations that have any traction".